ESIPFed/science-on-schema.org/guides/Dataset.md

 ![Prov_versions](/assets/diagrams/dataset/dataset_prov_revision.svg "Dataset - Revisions")

 Link a Dataset to a prior version that it replaces by adding a [`prov:wasRevisionOf`](https://www.w3.org/TR/prov-o/#wasRevisionOf) property.
 This indicates that the current `schema:Dataset` replaces or obsoletes the source Dataset indicated.
-The value of the `prov:wasRevisionOf` should be the canonical IRI for the identifier for the dataset, preferably to a persistently resolvable IRI such as as a DOI, but other persistent identifiers for the dataset can be used.
+The value of the `prov:wasRevisionOf` should be the canonical IRI for the identifier for the original dataset, preferably to a persistently resolvable IRI such as as a DOI, but other persistent identifiers for the dataset can be used.

 <pre>
 {